Guilouz/KlipperScreen-Flsun-Super-Racer/README.md

 ## Changelog

+- 08/07/2023 :
+  - Fixed possible issue with the mesh profile is not complete.
+  - Extrude: do not call T0 if there is only one extruder.
+  - Extrude: change style to hexpand.
+  - Updated translations.
+  - Updated documentations.

 - 03/07/2023 :
   - Fixed multiple zcalibrate opening.
   - Fixed language not saving.
   - Updated translations.

 - 02/07/2023 :
   - Added new settings to add arrows for vertical scrollbars.